nis057489/tips_and_tricks/Readme.md

 #### Launch

-Tl;dr you have to start the VPN before starting Chrome.
-You can quickly launch the F5 client using this one liner:
+Tl;dr Quickly launch the F5 client using this one liner:
 It will allow GUI apps to run as root, enter your container (here, called utsvpn) start the F5 client then exit.
 Note, the `utsvpn` container here is based on a Fedora image.
 If using a Debian image your path may vary, but you can get it by checking the Exec line, shown in the Troubleshooting section.

 ```bash